sajjadGG/book-python/oop-basic/index.rst

 :About assignment:
     * Filename: ``oop_dragon_medium.py``
-    * Lines of code to write: 90 linii
+    * Lines of code to write: 90 lines
     * Estimated time of completion: 45 min

 Dragon (Advanced)